A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Introduction

-In this work, with the help of temporal coupled mode theory (CMT), we propose a complete formalism that reveals the key parameters leading to giant GH shift and GH sensitivity for photonic structures.
+In this work, using temporal coupled mode theory (CMT), we propose a complete formalism that reveals the key parameters leading to giant GH shift and GH sensitivity for photonic structures.
 By approaching the critical coupling, we show how to reach ultimate GH shift and GH sensitivity with values 3 orders (resp.
 5 orders) of magnitude larger than published theoretical GH shift (resp.
-GH sensitivity)..
+GH sensitivity).
 Under the critical coupling conditions, we establish a direct relation between the GH shift, the lateral propagation of photons of the resonant mode and the amount of reflected light.\\ We also demonstrate the necessity to take into account the real experimental size of the light beam to design GH-based sensors.
-Finally, our theoretical framework provides an analytical description of the Limit of detection (LOD) which is the main parameter that characterize the efficiency of a sensor.\\
+Finally, our theoretical framework provides an analytical description of the limit of detection (LOD) which is the main parameter that characterizes the efficiency of a sensor.\\

 This paper is decomposed in five parts.
-The first part installs the theoretical framework of the analytical expressions of GH shift and sensitivity.
-The second part validates the first part by simulation for two kind of transducers.
-The first transducer is based on SPR assisted with PCM which is $Ge_2Sb_2Te_5$ (GST).
-PCM allows to reach the critical coupling trough the control of the PCM phase.
-The second case is a metasurface based on Bloch Surface Wave (BSW).
-In the third part we will discuss the effect of the beam size on the GH shift.
-The four part deal with the limit of detection.
-The last part will discuss about trade-off between Ultimate sensitivity and experimental constraint to achieve it.
-Design of metasurface will be proposed for this purpose.
+The first part installs the theoretical framework leading to analytical expressions for the GH shift and sensitivity in arbitrary photonic structures.
+The second part is the numerical validation of the theory, for two different kinds of transducers (an SPR transducer ssisted by pahse change material (PCM) and a bloch-surface wave transducer).
+In the third part we show how much the beam size affects the actual GH shift.
+The fourth part describes and calculates the limit of detection of such sensors.
+The last part discusses the trade-off between ultimate sensitivity and experimental constraints to achieve it.
+Based on both these theoretical and practical considerations, we propose optimized, yet experimentally realistic, metasurface designs to reach ultimately low limits of detection in GH-based sensors.